jpetazzo/griode/README.md

 - [8bitsf](https://musical-artifacts.com/artifacts/23/8bitsf.SF2)
 - [BASSMIDI](https://kode54.net/bassmididrv/BASSMIDI_Driver_Installation_and_Configuration.htm)

 ### LaunchPad

-Griode currently supports the Launchpad Pro, the Launchpad MK2 (aka "RGB"), and has partial support for the Launchpad S. You can plug multiple controllers and use them simultaneously.
+Griode currently supports the Launchpad Pro, Launchpad X, the Launchpad MK2 (aka "RGB"), and has partial support for the Launchpad
+S. You can plug multiple controllers and use them simultaneously.

 Griode relies on the name of the MIDI port reported by the `mido` library to detect your Launchpad(s).
 This has been tested on Linux, but the port